Tournament of the Fallen Stag Sat., Oct. 17, 2026, Newark, DE

 GAMES TOURNAMENT

-Step away from the battlefield and test your wits at the gaming table!
+If held, step away from the battlefield and test your wits at the gaming table!
 Join us for a tournament of historic medieval board games such as Alquerque, Fox and Geese, Nine Men’s Morris, and Glückshaus.
 All skill levels are welcome—whether you’re a seasoned strategist or just learning the rules.
 Come play like your life depends on it!

 TOURNAMENT ENTRY (Food Drive)